Trump’s phone call with Putin – Peace or posturing?

 Is this the plan of the Trump administration?

-Rare earth minerals (lower case)
+Rare earth minerals

 The one thing Trump is demanding from President Zelensky is a signed treaty giving the U.S. 50% ownership and full access to Ukraine’s valuable rare earth minerals, including lithium and titanium, as a $500 billion payment for past U.S. weapons and assistance that have totally destroyed the country.